Book

 One of Debutiful’s most anticipated debut books of 2026

-Say Nephew is both a memoir and intellectual journey on the complex gay relationships between younger and older men.
-Courageous, and often written with poetic subtlety, this book explores both the dark and light aspects of these bonds, which challenge and enlighten conventional ideas.” —Jennifer Clement, author of The Promised Party and Widow Basquiat
+Say Nephew is both a memoir and an intellectual journey on the complex gay relationships between younger and older men.
+Courageous, and often written with poetic subtlety, this book explores both the dark and light aspects of these bonds, which challenge and enlighten conventional ideas.” —Jennifer Clement, author of The Promised Party

 “In this fluid, sexy, and delightfully campy inversion of autotheory, Steven Pfau performs a kind of alchemy, turning grief into comfort, loss into nourishment.
 I can’t remember the last time a stylish debut brimmed over with such wisdom, and such stern tenderness.” —Patrick Nathan, author of The Future Was Color